Kisielu/HotelRoomReservation/README.md

 # Hotel room reservation service

+### Running the application

 To run the application, you need to have MySQL server installed and created a schema called finanteq, with user finanteq:finanteq to access the database (or change the properties to your discretion).

 Once you satisfy the prerequisites, simply run `mvn spring-boot:run` in your console

 All API informations are handled by swagger, in default case: `localhost:8080/swagger-ui.html`

+### Test scenario

+Test scenario can be run in two steps:

+- Launch application
+- Run FinanteqApplicationTests

 The API methods for test scenario are: